Qwen3.7-Max Deep Dive: How It Ranked #1 in China on Arena Blind Tests & Boosted Agent Capabilities (2026)

 Code Generation Test

-- Describe a real business logic flow you use daily; ask the model to generate a runnable Python function.
+- Provide a real business logic description you currently use, and ask the model to generate a runnable Python function.

-- Pick 5 logical reasoning questions where Qwen3.6 underperformed or behaved inconsistently.
+- Pick 5 logical reasoning questions where Qwen3.6 showed instability.

 - Run each once in standard mode and once in Heavy Mode.
-Record accuracy gains and latency increases.
+Record accuracy and latency differences.

 Tool Calling Test